-I’ve created a short video guide on how to setup and use the Sony RMT-P1BT remote commander.
+I’ve created a short video guide on how to setup and use the Sony RMT-P1BT remote commander with the Sony a7III and a7R III.
 But if you don’t like the look of my face or the sound of my voice, just keep scrolling down for the text version of the setup steps 🙂 I’ll be adding the user guide here soon as well, but you can also find this in the video already.

 Sony RMT-P1BT Setup